Women Who Count: Honoring African American Women Mathematicians

 Dr. Evelyn Boyd Granville

-At the National Association of Mathematicians, Inc. (NAM) Golden Anniversary Celebration.
+Dr. Jones introduces Dr. Granville for the NAM Legacy Award at the National Association of Mathematicians, Inc. Golden Anniversary Celebration.

 I"m excited to have a full schedule to talk about my book, Women Who Count!
 I hope you can make one of my dates.
 Please email me for more details.